GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 The `JSONObject` type is not strictly typed: its properties can have any type and cardinality (`String`, `Int`, `[Boolean!]`, etc), so we need to know this information for every block and deal with each case in the client.

-If we need strict typing (eg: to represent the content in the `core/paragraph` block as a `String`), we must extend the GraphQL schema via PHP code, adding block-specific types (such as `CoreParagraphBlock`) that map a block's specific attributes as fields, and make them part of the `BlockUnion`.
+If we need strict typing, we must extend the GraphQL schema via PHP code, adding block-specific types that map a block's specific attributes as fields, and make them part of the `BlockUnion`.

+For instance, we can add type `CoreParagraphBlock` that maps the `core/paragraph` block, with field `content` of type `String`.

 ### Retrieving `BlockUnion` or `GeneralBlock`